Scientific racism, human remains, and the guano trade, 1845

 A deeply disturbing and eminently teachable artifact, particularly relevant today in the context of debates over the ethics of displaying human remains.
 (Essay question: does the display advertised here differ from the objects in anthropological collections in degree or in kind?)

-No other copies of the broadside are recorded.
+No other copy of the broadside is recorded.

 Hull Packet and East Riding Times, 1 August 1845, p.
 1